-It doesn’t need a filter and has a built-in night light, can be used for aromatherapy, and has sensors that adjust humidity levels through the app.
+It doesn’t need a filter and has a built-in night light, can be used for aromatherapy, and has sensors that adjust levels of humidity through the app.
 It releases a two-foot-tall cool mist and can run on its own for up to 60 hours.
-It’s one of the easiest ways to meet your plant’s humidity needs without constant attention and involvement.
+It’s one of the easiest ways to meet your plant’s ideal humidity level needs without constant attention and involvement.

 Who Should Buy It: Those with smart homes will benefit the most from this humidifier technology.

 Why We Like It: This Pure Enrichment humidifier uses whirlwind technology to properly circulate air and moisture in large 500 sq. ft. rooms all day.

 It has a 2.8L tank that can last up to 25 uninterrupted hours and comes with a built-in colorful nightlight.
 Its antimicrobial filter is also noteworthy, automatically drying once the machine shuts off.
 It has four fan speeds with three timer settings to choose from, which is great for meeting a plant’s specific optimum humidity.

 Who Should Buy It: The no-heat operation is fantastic for keeping your home safe from any curious children and pets you might have.

 Why We Like It: This stylish humidifier comes in pairs and doesn’t require any power to work.